Gun Laws in the State of Colorado

 According to Colorado.gov there are two major gun laws in the state of Colorado: Title 18 and Title 33.

-Title 18: Colorado law allows a person to possess a handgun in a dwelling, place of business or automobile as long as it is in plain sight and if its use is for lawful protection of a person or another’s person or property [C.R.S.
+Title 18: Colorado law allows a person to possess a handgun in a residence, place of business, or automobile as long as it is in plain sight and if its use is for lawful protection of a person or another’s person or property [C.R.S.
 18-12-105(2)].

 The short answer is no. Colorado laws do not mandate or require firearms to be registered.
 However, if you are purchasing a firearm from a dealer or gun show there will be paperwork and background checks.
-Information such as purchasers name, age, address, and occupation will be recorded will be recorded along with any information regarding the firearm being purchased.
+Information such as the purchaser’s name, age, address, and occupation will be recorded, along with any information regarding the firearm being purchased.
 These records are official and can be submitted to authorities if needed for an investigation.

 In the state of Colorado, you must be 18 years or older to purchase a shotgun or rifle.
 In order to buy a handgun, a purchaser must be at least 21 years of age.

 Colorado State Code §§ 18-12-203, 18-12-108 states that people under the following conditions may not carry a gun:

 - Alcoholics or individuals addicted to controlled substances